eurofurence/reg-hotel-booking-uitest/README.md

 ## Running the Tests

+Note: if you have changed the configuration for the hotel booking app (config.json), you will have to adapt some dates and prices in these tests as well.

 ### Command Line

 You should simply be able to run a command like ```testcafe firefox src/main.js``` while inside this project.